Sharing a room on a Flash Pack adventure: everything you need to know

 If I have a problem, what should I do?

 Your first port of call is your Pack Leader or guide, who’ll be your point person throughout your trip.
-They can chat with you and help you sort any issues.
+They can chat with you and help you sort out any issues.
 All Flash Pack guides are seasoned local experts with years of experience and knowledge around their destination countries.

 They are also a much-appreciated part of the Flash Pack approach: we have guides who end up sharing photos and updates with Flashpackers on WhatsApp chats for months, even years, after a trip has ended.